valpackett/ringfinger/README.md

     (defapp myapp
             {:static-dir "custom_static_name"
-             :session-db (mongodb "anotherdb")
+             :session-db mymongo
              :auth-db mymongo}
             contacts
             (auth-routes {:db mymongo}))

-    (run-netty myapp {:port 8080})
+   (serve myapp 3000)

 or something like that.
 You can do create/read/update/delete operations on the same resource with a browser (there are default HTML templates, like in Rails) or something that supports JSON or XML.

 You can customize the behavior via hooks (eg. if you need to automatically add URL-friendly "slugs" or post dates/times) and via providing [Lamina](https://github.com/ztellman/lamina) channels and subscribing to them (eg. if you need real-time push).
-You also can use lower-level database/validation/output/routing APIs if you can't fit something into these RESTful constraints.
+You also can use lower-level auth/database/validation/output/routing APIs if you can't fit something into these RESTful constraints.

 ## Coming "soon" ##